Heartwood - long term monitoring project

 Background and history

-The existing 17.8 ha ancient woodland (dark green on the map) comprises four blocks known as Langley Wood, Pismire Spring, Well & Pudler’s Wood and Round Wood, all were already designated as County Wildlife Sites.
+The existing ancient woodland (dark green on the map) comprises four blocks known as Langley Wood, Pismire Spring, Well & Pudler?s Wood and Round Wood, all were already designated as County Wildlife Sites.

-The map shows which areas have been planted with trees and when they were planted.
-So far about 200ha have been planted with native trees sourced in Britain.
-This has involved over 10,000 volunteers from local, community and corporate groups and over 13000 local school children.
+The map shows which areas have been planted with trees and when they were planted up to 2014.
+By that time about 200ha have been planted with native trees sourced in Britain.
+This involved over 10,000 volunteers from local, community and corporate groups and over 13000 local school children.

 Visit the Woodland Trust website for more information about Heartwood, tree planting and community events and news.